Many theories and hypothesis arise about where first mammals came from.

 And so, if the evolutionary step driving from rodents to bats are hardly difficult to explain, what about the opposite?
 What if rodents evolved from bats?

 Curiously this question is much easier to defend while respecting Darwin's theory of evolution of species.
 Maybe just at some point the bat's wings started to become atrophied or the bat augmented its weight or its metabolism didn't allow them to consume as much energy as needed to keep flying.
 Not being able to fly will be a disadvantage that could be *immediately* be compensated by the fact that such a bat will waste much less energy by just "walking".
-This is something we have already observed in many birds (Does it sound familiar to you some naturist that observed some albatross in Galapagos island with atrophy in its wings?).
+This is something we have already observed in birds and specially in the now famous Albatross in the Galapagos Islands.

 So let's assume the arrow of time moved forward from bats to rodents.
 What then?